By Martin E. Hansen, Member until 2018

 The calm I had in my body was probably a gain achieved through the processing of my psyche, and having difficulty making a choice or overcoming the anxiety to do so.
 But for a pre-graduation, it's not smart, which I found out when the usual nervousness, which after all, was absent, didn't set me up.
 It was strongly pointed out, and I must promise that I received psychological slaps from Kimu Sensei, who probably had to whip up a mood so that I could pull myself together.
 I'd bet a sweaty gi that if any outsiders had entered the training room, they would have run away crying, the atmosphere was so close.

-Again, I can only thank my teacher, as it was again to lend a helping hand, so that I did not waste my chance to show what potential I really have.
-I understood afterwards that it was again a so-called mirroring of myself, when Kimu Sensei showed me my shadow sides, good and bad.
-I could go and get a little scared of myself (I'm not paranoid), but there I learned what it means to be under pressure.
-I really thought I knew how to be under pressure, but it has been physically stressful situations, which you can overcome relatively quickly through hard physical training, such as up to a physical test in connection with a graduation.
+Again, I can only thank my teacher, as it was once again to lend a helping hand, so that I did not waste my chance to show what my true potential is.
+I understood afterwards that it was again a so-called reflection of myself, when Kimu Sensei showed me my dark sides, for better or for worse.
+I could have gone there and been a little afraid of myself (I am not paranoid), but there I learned what it means to be pressured.
+I really thought I knew how to be pressured, but these have been physically pressured situations, which you can overcome relatively quickly through hard physical training, such as for example. leading up to a physical test in connection with a graduation.
 Without bragging, I have a relatively good physique, which Kimu Sensei also knows, so why test this when you can test and work on something where I am weaker.
-This has been one of the biggest benefits of the pre-graduation, which I initially perceived as a low "harvest yield".
+This has been one of the biggest gains of the pre-graduation, which I initially perceived as a low "harvest yield".

 The reason why I felt this was that at the pre-graduation I suffered a psychological defeat of the greats, not because Kimu Sensei had looked down on me, but because I was disappointed in myself (I could see in Kimu Sensei what I could provide).
 I had learned that I had actually failed and I acknowledged that and apologized to myself, but perhaps just being able to see one's mistakes and shortcomings and acknowledge them can bring you forward and make you a whole person.